 Read More: Betterment Review

 Stash is a good option for true beginners and another platform utilizing creativity to help users invest.
 Its Stock Back Rewards Card, for example, allows users to earn stock rewards just like cash back or airline miles.
 Just like Betterment and Acorns, there is no account minimum, and users are taken through a series of questions to build a curated portfolio.
 Stash’s recommendations will vary based on your income and how conservative you are.
 Like Acorns, its services cost small fees that have the potential to add up based on the value of your account.
-Its beginner account starts at $1/month, growth is $3/month, and Stash+ reaches $9/month.
+Its growth account starts at $3/month, and Stash+ reaches $9/month.
 Like the others, it also offers online banking with $0 fees.

 As far as its education, Stash offers a good up-front overview of investing and investing terms for true beginners, but only if they are willing to put in the work, as well.
 The resources are there, but it is not education that will hold your hand throughout.
 After the initial overview, its resources drop off to function like a series of blog posts rather than a library of information.
 If you are looking for a good banking service and interested in learning about investing, then Stash is a good option for you.

 Like all finance apps from the past decade, M1 comes with a belief that the finance industry is dated and inaccessible and strives to drive investing and finance forward through technology.
 Its platform functions as a good in-between of more traditional and established brokers like TD Ameritrade and E*TRADE and the newer fintech apps.
 Its self-proclaimed Super Finance App divides its services into three categories: invest, borrow, and spend.
 Its services are tailored toward fairly experienced, self-directed investors for whom the biggest selling point is likely the flexibility and freedom of a more customizable service.